daniel-norris/neu_ui/README.md

 - Pull requests and ⭐ stars are welcome!
 - Read the [start contributing](CONTRIBUTING.md) guide to find out ways in which you can start contributing
 - If you are looking for more detailed information on how to contribute then take a look at our [contribution guide](CONTRIBUTING_GUIDE.md)

 Looking for a first issue to take on?

-- Look out for "good first issue" labels
+- Look out for [good first issue](https://github.com/daniel-norris/neu_ui/labels/good%20first%20issue) labels
+- Not ready to make a code contribution yet?
+Then look out for our [documentation](https://github.com/daniel-norris/neu_ui/labels/documentation) labels
-- Reach out to me, [Dan](https://twitter.com/danielpnorris) on Twitter
+- Need support or help?
+Reach out to me, [Dan](https://twitter.com/danielpnorris) on Twitter

 ## Licence